|Sellner at his convention booth.|

 Sellner focuses his work through Visionary, where he oversees all creative projects, work-for-hire and in-house services.
-He is also the primary architect of the Visionary Creation line debuting in 2015.
+He recently joined Outland Entertainment as their Licensing Director, and now heads up their licensed imprint Outrider Publications.
+He is also the primary architect of the Visionary imprint debuting from Outland in 2023.

 |Sellner speaking at a convention.|

-All told, I guess about 13 years now.
-The first several were very sporadic involvement while my life was focused elsewhere, then the shift started happening in 2007, and I made the jump to full-time creative and freelance work in 2009.
+All told, I guess about 18 years now.
+The first several were very sporadic involvement while my life was focused elsewhere, then the shift started happening in 2007, and I made the jump to full-time creative and freelance work in 2009 and never looked back.

 You left ministry to go into writing and creating comics?
 That's quite a leap, how come, what happened to move you that direction?